 Now we know enough to understand the paradox, which is that the attempt to solve ‘the problem of trust’ – by eliminating trusted third parties using blockchain – leads to loss of the supposed benefits of doing so.

 Proof of work limits the transactional throughput of Bitcoin.
-The theoretical limit under current parameters is about three transactions per second.
-Yes, three transactions per second across the world.
+The limit under current parameters is less than ten transactions per second.
+Yes,under ten transactions per second across the world.
 This is tiny.
 By contrast, the Visa credit card system alone manages thousands of transactions per second and can handle up to 56,000 transactions per second.
 Even the more recent Etherium system, which operates a different protocol but still based on blockchain and proof of work, can manage only about 25 transactions per second.

 As we noted, miners charge a fee per transaction.
 Given that transaction throughput is so limited, the fees will be higher, the more the demand outstrips the miners’ ability to process them.
 The more you pay, the faster your transaction will be processed.
 Check out this chart of transaction fees.
 I have found no data on fees as a function of the value of the transaction – fees are charged according to the transaction size in bytes, not by the value of the transaction.
 However, yesterday (14/08/2017) the average transaction fee was over $4 (actually the bitcoin equivalent), which is hardly appropriate for “small casual transactions”.